 It’s one of the best sportsbooks you can read and an enjoyable and enlightening one at that!

 Table of Contents

 This shouldn’t come as much of a surprise, but tactics in football are constantly changing and evolving.
 In my lifetime, football has changed significantly.

 I remember football being much more physical in my childhood.
 Players such as Alan Shearer, Roy Keane and Patrick Vieira were dominant players.
-Their physical stature and character was much more lauded than their technical ability.
+Their physical stature and character were much more lauded than their technical ability.

 Nowadays, the inverse seems to be true.
-We are much more enamoured with players who are technical, skilful than we are by displays of blood and thunder.
+We are much more enamoured with players who are technical, and skilful than we are by displays of blood and thunder.

 If we go back to the beginning of the 20th century, the tactical shifts from then until now are stark.

 The dominant tactic of the early days was the 2-3-5 formation, known as the pyramid, a reference to the title of the book.